 Up until now, there’s been no talk of employees.
 You may be already at that stage, but we’ve intentionally avoided it.
 We’re not trying to scale simply for scale’s sake.

 Working with others is one of the most stressful aspects of agency life: they get sick, they take vacations, they get in a mood, and their performance is not guaranteed.
-So up until now, we’ve looked to process, to software, and to focus on getting things to a good place for you.
+Until now, we’ve looked to process, to software, and focus on getting things to a good place for you.
 Extra people come last because they bring so many problems with them.

 The first place we’re going to look for help is with freelance marketplaces.
 Modern talent marketplaces make it easy to define and find what you’re looking for, track performance, hold pay until agreed-upon performance is met, and give you options in the event you bring on someone who isn’t pulling their weight.